Return From Void Functions in C++

-Void functions are “void” due to the fact that they are not supposed to return values.
+Void functions are known as Non-Value Returning functions.
+They are “void” due to the fact that they are not supposed to return values.
 True, but not completely.
 We cannot return values but there is something we can surely return from void functions.
-Some of cases are listed below.
+Void functions do not have a return type, but they can do return values.
+Some of the cases are listed below:

-We can simply write return statement in a void fun().
-In-fact it is considered a good practice (for readability of code) to write return; statement to indicate end of function.
+1) A Void Function Can Return: We can simply write a return statement in a void fun().
+In fact, it is considered a good practice (for readability of code) to write a return; statement to indicate the end of the function.

-A void fun() can return another void function
+2) A void fun() can return another void function: A void function can also call another void function while it is terminating.
+For example,

 The void function has returned a void() !!!

-The above code explains how void() can actually be useful to return void functions without giving error.
+The above code explains how void() can actually be useful to return void functions without giving errors.